UoE-macOS/autopkg-recipes/Native Instruments/README.md

 # Native Instruments Autopkg Recipes

 ## Introduction
 Native Instruments is usually installed via a GUI application called 'Native Access'.
-This repo provides an AutoPkg processor which emulates enough of the behaviour of Native Access to allow AutoPkg to download all the packages that make up an install of a Native Instruments product.
+This repo provides an AutoPkg processor which emulates enough of the behaviour of Native Access to allow AutoPkg to download product artefacts and wrap them into packages.

-Currently only Komplete 11 is supported - open an issue if you'd like something else: it's simple in principle.
+You need to provide autopkg with the UUID of the product you want to package - I can't find any way of deriving this programmatically from the name.

 ## Recipes
-`Komplete11.pkg.recipe` is an example recipe using the `NIDownloadProvider` processor.
-It will download all install media for Komplete 11, and produce produce installable .pkg files from ISOs where necessary (by wrapping the ISO in a .pkg).
+`NativeInstrumentsProduct.pkg.recipe` is an generic recipe using the `NIDownloadProvider` processor.
+You can override it and insert the UUID of the product you want to package in the PRODUCT_UUID variable.

 ## Configuration
 Some configuration variables are available in the `NIDownloadProvider` processor:

-* `version`: The version to install.
-Only '11' is currently supported.
-* `product`: The product to install.
+* `product_uuid`: The product to install.
 Only 'Komplete' is currently supported.
 * `downloads`: Folder to which to download items.
+* `version`: This does nothing.
+You get the latest version.

-### Product Lists
+### Product UUIDs
-I haven't been able to find any way to programatically determine the list of products that make up a suite (eg Komplete), so to help the processor we need to provide the lists as text files.
-You can see the list for Komplete 11 in the `product_lists` directory.
-To add a new product, or a new version of an existing product, just create a new file called PRODUCT_VERSION.txt in that directory and pass the PRODUCT and VERSION to autopkg.
-For example, you could create `product_lists/komplete_12.txt` and then override the `Komplete11.pkg.recipe` recipe, setting VERSION to 12.
+I haven't been able to find any way to programatically determine the list of products that make up a suite (eg Komplete), so the processor needs to be given the UUID of the product you want to package.
+You can see the list of UUIDs for Komplete 11 in the `product_lists` directory.

-How do you get the identifiers?
+How do you get the UUIDs for a given suite?
 Good question.
 The best place I can suggest is to look in the preference files in `/Library/Preferences.com.native-instruments*` on a machine with the suite that you want installed.

 ## Implementation
-The `NIDownloadProvider.py` processor is a thin wrapper around the `native_instruments_helper.py` tool in this directory. `native_instruments_helper.py` can be used on its own to perform downloads or even full installs of (currently) Komplete 11.
+The `NIDownloadProvider.py` processor is a thin wrapper around the `native_instruments_helper.py` tool in this directory. `native_instruments_helper.py` can be used on its own to perform downloads or even full installs of Native Instruments products and suites.
 Run it for more information: `python ./native_instruments_helper.py --help`

 ## DISCLAIMER
 This recipe and associated helper tool use an undocumented and unsupported API.
 They may break at any time.
 Please refer to this repository's [LICENSE](https://github.com/UoE-macOS/autopkg-recipes/blob/master/LICENSE)